The Early Years

-The most recent release by Faux Paz was their eighth studio album in 2015.
-The self-titled Faux Paz features tracks from the group's ICCA set that brought them to the 2015 International Finals.
+In 2015, the self-titled Faux Paz was released, featuring tracks from the group's ICCA set that brought them to the 2015 International Finals.
 The album received an excellent review with a rating of 4.3 out of 5 by RARB.
 Faux Paz also received 4 CARA nominations including Best Mixed Collegiate Album, Best Collegiate Solo (Lynique Webster for “Come Into My Head”), Best Electronic/Experimental Song (“Our Own House”), and received the runner-up title for Best Mixed Collegiate Song ("Come Into My Head") .
 The opener track, "Come Into My Head" is also featured on the compilation albums, Sing 12: This Big! by the Contemporary A Cappella Society, and Voices Only 2016 by Voices Only A Cappella.
 Faux Paz is available for physical purchase here, and for digital listening on iTunes, Spotify, Loudr, and SoundCloud.